how to get to 15% body fat

 learn some basic food tracking

 Learning some basic food tracking will be required to reach 15% body fat for most people.
-Luckily It is now easier than ever to track our food, and apps such as my fitness pal, and my net diary make the process a whole lot easier.
+Luckily It is now easier than ever to track our food, and tracking apps such as my fitness pal, and my net diary make the process a whole lot easier.
 Tracking our macros (carbohydrates, proteins, and fats) on our smartphones is a relatively simple process, plan ahead by entering your foods into your tracking app, then simply follow your plan each day.

 You do not necessarily need to track each day once you know your food quantities to weigh out.
 Create a few meals to rotate through and check back using your app when you need to make adjustments.
 Learning this skill is important for beginners, allowing them to understand the food groups they are eating and the effect they have on their bodies.